samocooper/nuclitrack/docs/index.rst

 Getting started
 ===============

-NucliTrack is designed as an easy to use Python 3 Application for tracking cell nuclei.
+NucliTrack is designed as an easy to use Application for tracking cell nuclei.
 We're glad you have chosen to try our software out, please follow the following steps to track your first video.

-Alternativley check out the `online video guide <https://www.youtube.com/watch?v=J6e0D9F-qSU>`_.
+Alternativley check out the `online video guides <https://www.youtube.com/watch?v=J6e0D9F-qSU>`_.

 Installation
 ------------

+There are two ways to get started with nuclitrack.

+Prebuilt Releases
+^^^^^^^^^^^^^^^^^

+If your looking to to have a first go and track a couple of movies of cells, we have prebuilt versions of nuclitrack available for OSX, Linux and Windows available at XYXYXY.

+No installation is required for the Applications just download and run them.
+Please note though, that whilst the OSX and Linux releases fire up straight away, it takes a minute or so to load everything up in Windows, please be patient and if you have any tips for how to get it to load up faster please let us know!

+Python Package
+^^^^^^^^^^^^^^

-To run NucliTrack you must have `Python3 <https://www.python.org/downloads/>`_ installed we recommend using the `Anaconda <https://www.continuum.io/downloads>`_ distribution for windows users.
+If your looking to develop your own features, tracks hundreds of videos in batch, or contribute to the nuclitrack project you will need,  `Python3 <https://www.python.org/downloads/>`_ . we recommend using the `Anaconda <https://www.continuum.io/downloads>`_ distribution for Windows users.

-Once you've got Python3 up and running you will need packages called Cython and numpy.
-This is easily installed using the pip installer, from the terminal (linux/mac users) or anaconda command prompt (windows) type:
+Once you've got Python3 up and running you will need packages called Cython and Numpy (Anaconda already has them installed).
+These are easily installed using the pip installer, from the terminal type:
 ::
 	> pip install cython
 	> pip install numpy